 Also bear in mind that the bigger savings are available if you stay during peak season for a whole week rather than just a couple of days in the middle of winter.

-At peak times, Center Parks UK can be pretty expensive, with a week for a family of four in August often costing £2000 or more once you’ve included onsite activities.
+At peak times, Center Parks UK can be pretty expensive, with a week for a family of four in August costing at least £2200 - and a lot more once you’ve included onsite activities.

 However, Center Parcs Europe is a separate business and so we wanted to know which is best and cheapest - Center Parcs UK or Center Parks Europe?
 Is it worth the emotional cost of a car journey across Europe with a car full of children?